 What To Consider When Designing A Podcast Studio

 Designing a podcast studio setup involves a combination of technical, acoustical, and aesthetic considerations.
-Here are some key factors to think about:

 - Sound Quality: Acoustic treatment is crucial to produce clean sound without echoes or background noise.
 This may involve soundproofing the room and using bass traps, diffusers, and absorbers.
 Carpeted floors or rugs can also reduce echo.